 Transfer Data to TSP’s Central Platform

-Depending on the TSP platform’s capabilities, sensor data may need to be parsed on the edge (i.e., the vehicle) and sent in a different format to the TSP’s central platform.
-If this approach is required, ensure that the necessary parts of the sensor data are captured (see earlier sections).
+Depending on the TSP platform’s capabilities, device data may need to be parsed on the edge (i.e., the vehicle) and sent in a different format to the TSP’s central platform.
+If this approach is required, ensure that the necessary parts of the data are captured (see earlier sections).

 Trigger Alarms & Present Data

-We recommend presenting sensor data in a "vehicle widget" where each wheel end is mapped to a specific sensor.
-Refer to the Acting on Sensor Data for guidance on mapping sensor statuses to the urgency of action when designing the user interface and alarm capabilities.
+We recommend presenting device data in a "vehicle widget" where each wheel end is mapped to a specific device.
+Refer to the Acting on Sensor Data for guidance on mapping device statuses to the urgency of action when designing the user interface and alarm capabilities.

 The user interface and/or alerting should cover: